dsutradhar2/Login-System/readme.txt

 2. The users are either students or librarian.
 3. The students and librarian can create an account in the system.
 4. When a user creates an account:
-	1. If its a student, a new file is created with the name of user's encryted username.
+	1. If its a student, a new file is created with the name of user's hashed username.
 	2. The new file will store that student's name, roll and department.
 5. The students and librarian can login to their already existing accont.
 6. For a librarian to use this system he has enter a special key.
 That is "library".